cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-virtual-connector.md

 1. When setting up your VMware ESXi, you need to create port groups for Virtual Connector.
 Go to **Networking** > **Port groups**, and prepare your vSwitch port groups and/or VLANs for your desired network topology.
 For example, a simple deployment typically has:
     - A WAN port group where the Virtual Connector will get an IP address (static or DHCP) that has access to the Internet.
     - A LAN port group, where the Virtual Connector will act as default router, and possibly DHCP server.
-    - A "null", or "unused", port group for allocating unused virtual interfaces in the Virtual Connector.
+    - A null, or unused, port group for allocating unused virtual interfaces in the Virtual Connector.
 You can, for example, create a null port group with the name of `Null port group`, and a **VLAN ID** of `999`.
-2. Extract the files in the OVA image provided by your account team.
+2. Extract the files in the OVA image provided by your Cloudflare account team.
 For example:

     ```txt
     tar -xvf mconn-2024-1-3.ova